 These are eight very important tasks to carry out regularly.
 We recommend doing an audit bi-annually or at least annually.
 To sum up what we covered, here’s a checklist you can follow:

 Checklist For WordPress Security Audit

-- Themes – Delete Extra WordPress Themes Installed.
-Keep only the active theme on your site and ensure your using the latest version available.
+5. Themes – Delete Extra WordPress Themes Installed.
+Keep only the active theme on your site and ensure you use the latest version available.

 Secure your WordPress Site with MalCare!